denhub97/QuBeads/README.md

 QuBeads uses the BEADS representation (see https://arxiv.org/pdf/2410.01446) to visualize the dynamics of qubit systems.
 # Video showcase
 A high-resolution video showcasing various dynamical simulations underlying the figures in the article referenced above can be found in *Releases* (see right column).
 In the *Releases* section, navigate to *QuBeads-Video*.
 The video (*BEADS.mp4*) is available in the corresponding *Assets* dropdown.
+# The Little Quantum Pocket Guide
+"The Little Quantum Pocket Guide" demonstrates the BEADS representation in an educational context.
+It is available in *Releases* (see right column).
+In the *Releases* section, navigate to *Quantum Pocket Guide*.
+The document (*QuantumPocketGuide.pdf*) is available in the corresponding *Assets* dropdown.

 # How to install QuBeads
 Download the binary for your operating system in *Releases* (right) and follow the instructions below.